neovim/neovim/README.md

 * In the outputs window use the WinBar to select the output channel.
 * The debugee prints to the stdout channel.
 * Other channels may be useful for debugging.

+### Console

+The console window is a prompt buffer and can be used as an interactive CLI for the debug adapter.
+Support for this varies amongt adapters.

+* Enter insert mode to enter a command to evaluate
+* Commit the request with `<CR>`
+* The request and subsequent result are printed.

+NOTE: See also [Watches][#watches] above.

 # Supported Languages